April 3, 2020

 Over three decades later, Noble Systems continues to develop patented new technologies that help companies work smarter.
 That’s why Frost & Sullivan has named Noble as the Outbound Dialer Solution Market Leader for seven consecutive years, with solutions including both an on-premise predictive dialer and a cloud predictive dialer.

-How does it differ from other dialing tools and how can it give your business an operational advantage?
+What is dialer software?
+How is a predictive dialer different from other dialing tools and how can it give your business an operational advantage?

 What is a Predictive Dialer?

-How is a Predictive Dialer System Different from a Power Dialer or other types of Dialer?
+How is a Predictive Dialer System Different from a Power Dialer?

 Predictive dialers differ from other automatic dialers (or autodialers, robodialers) in their ability to utilize call metrics to predict the moment when human agents will be available to make the next call.
 They can also dial multiple numbers simultaneously, rather than just one at a time.
-However, most predictive outbound dialers can operate in other dialing modes, as well, including Preview, Demand, Progressive (Power) or Dial Now (On Demand).
+However, most predictive outbound dialers can operate in other dialing modes including Preview, Demand, Progressive or Dial Now.

 In Predictive dialing mode, the dialer will select the telephone number from the list and dial it automatically, sending it to an agent for handling when the called party answers the phone.
 While in Predictive mode, different targets can be assigned for pacing the system.
 Pacing is the speed at which the dialing algorithm places the next call(s).
 This may vary depending on whether your targets are based on a desired Wait Time Between Calls, desired Hold Times, or desired Abandonment Rate.
 A “blast” pacing mode may also be used, which is primarily intended for unattended campaigns where the goal is to leave an automated message, regardless of whether the contact is a live person or a voicemail – although different messaging may be utilized for each.